 Why do Asian women have a reputation for beating the fight against premature aging?
 Some of it is thanks to nature, as indicated by the characteristics above.

 Also playing a strong part is an elaborate skincare routine averaging 5 to 10 products, depending on the time of day and severity of the skin’s condition.

 From cleansing oils and treatment essences to sleeping masks, the multi-step Korean skincare routine is far more comprehensive and well-developed than its Western counterpart.
 It is also gentler, cheaper, and more entertaining to use.

 Suppose you’re accustomed to the cleanse-tone-moisturize process as popularized by Western brands.
 In that case, this routine may seem like going overboard!
 But if you’re unhappy with your current skincare routine or have always been curious about the process, keep reading to find out what makes the multi-step Korean skincare routine unique.

 Asian skincare companies are quite a few years ahead of their Western counterparts.
-Part of this is due to the high levels of investment placed by both consumers and suppliers of skincare.
-Competition and increased demand from customers allow them to extensively research new ingredients.
+Part of this is due to the high levels of investment placed by consumers and suppliers of skincare.
+Competition and increased demand from customers allow them to research new ingredients extensively.